-The source material for the study presented was data from May - October 1961-2000 obtained from the records of a traditional float pluviograph (precipitation depth, duration, and mean intensity) installed at the IMGW meteorological station in Kielce.
+The source material for the study presented was data from May-October 1961-2000 obtained from the records of a traditional float pluviograph (precipitation depth, duration, and mean intensity) installed at the IMGW meteorological station in Kielce.
 Only these data were taken into account in the conducted analyses, as the launch of a new device, the SEBA electronic rain gauge (tipping-bucket SEBA rain gauge), a few years later in the state measuring network resulted in the recording of significantly lower precipitation levels (by several percent).
-The data concerns events with high intensity and short duration (Kotowski et al., 2011).
+The data concern events with a high intensity and short duration (Kotowski et al., 2011).
 In the period 1961-2000 there were 1312 precipitation events in Kielce with a depth above 3 mm, with an average of 32.8 events per year.
 The greatest number of rainfall events (54) was observed in 1974.

 In Kielce, precipitation classified as the first genetic type (convective in an air mass) lasts up to 150 min.
-This precipitation is caused by single convective cells with intensive ascending and descending currents, or by complexes of cells forming systems in the form of bands (squall line).
+This precipitation is caused by single convective cells with intensive ascending and descending currents or by complexes of cells forming systems in the form of bands (squall line).
 The average annual number of these precipitation events in Kielce is 14.3 (1961-2000).
-These precipitation events are characterized by a low depth (Figure 2a) but rapidly increase with the increase in duration (max.
-40.5 mm in 137 min).
-Due to the short duration of all rainfall events (from 5 min to 2.5 h), these events have a high intensity (median 7.97 L·s-1·ha-1; max.
-97.8 L·s-1·ha-1) (Figure 2b).
+These precipitation events are characterized by a low depth (Fig. 2a) but rapidly increase with the increase in duration (maximum of 40.5 mm in 137 min).
+Due to the short duration of all rainfall events (from 5 min to 2.5 h), these events have a high intensity (median of 7.97 L s-1 ha-1; maximum of 97.8 L s-1 ha-1) (Fig. 2b).